drhsqlite/fossil-mirror/www/chat.md

 Cancel button which appears only when a file is selected.
 When the Send button is pressed, any pending text is submitted along with the selected file.
-Image files sent this way will, by default, appear inline in messages but each user may toggle that via the settings popup menu, such that images instead appear as downloadable links.
+Image files sent this way will, by default, appear inline in messages, but each user may toggle that via the settings popup menu, such that images instead appear as downloadable links.
 Non-image files always appear in messages as download links.